partybusiness/Blender-Scripts/README.md

 [Users]\[YourUserName]\AppData\Roaming\Blender Foundation\Blender\[YourBlenderVersion]\scripts\addons

 .txt are just snippets you can copy and paste into a window set to be a Python Console.
 Rather than any parameters, you might have to change variables right in the script.

+Also notes:

+dir(obj) is good to find the attributes of an object